googleapis/google-cloud-node/docs/authentication.md

 1. `projectId`

+  If you wish, you can set an environment variable (`GCLOUD_PROJECT`) in place of specifying this inline.

 2. One of the following:
   1. `config.credentials` object containing `client_email` and `private_key` properties.
   2. `config.keyFilename` path to a .json, .pem, or .p12 key file.